 |Archival Ref.
 No.:||Queens's ARCH 3077.|

-Preliminary Inventory, and Calendar of the Correspondence section, produced by Douglas Library at Queen's University is available in print.
+Preliminary Inventory, and Calendar of the Correspondence section, produced by Douglas Library at Queen's University is available in print and as a PDF under the electronic finding aid section.
 The document listing (calendar) of the Correspondence section is organised into 2 sections: letters to Joel Stone, and letters from Joel Stone; as well as, a separate listing arranged in order as on the film, both include a brief summary of content for each document.

 A list of documents is found at the beginning of each section of correspondence.The lists do not correlate exactly with the documents which are included in the microfilm